List of Duck Dodgers characters: Long John Silver the 23rd

-Long John Silver the 23rd, a descendant of the original Long John Silver, leads a band of Space Pirates.
+Long John Silver the 23rd, a descendant of the original Long John Silver, leads a band of space pirates.
 He and his pirates had possession of a device called Disappearo that enables their ship to disappear without detection when robbing spaceships on the trade route.
 It took Duck Dodgers, Cadet, and Martian Commander X-2 (who was trying to claim the Disappearo for Mars) to thwart him, but Long John Silver the 23rd got away.
 He is last seen as a member of the Legion of Duck Doom.
 Silver was voiced by John DiMaggio.

 Nasty Canasta

 Nasty Canasta is an intergalactic bounty hunter.
 He was hired by Martian Commander X-2 to take down Duck Dodgers who was vacationing on Roboworld.
-Disguised as a cowboy, he took on Duck Dodgers before being defeated by the robot version of Cadet.
+Disguised as a cowboy, he took on Dodgers before being defeated by the robot version of Cadet.
 He is later recruited into the Legion of Duck Doom.
 Canasta was played by himself and voiced by Kevin Michael Richardson.